aregsar/aregsarblog/blog/2021/installing-php-extensions-on-macos/index.md

 /usr/local/lib/php/pecl/<php_api_version>
 ```

-The location is also specified by the extension_dir setting in the php.ini configuration file for each version of php.
+The location is also specified by the `extension_dir` setting in the php.ini configuration file for each version of php.

-Make sure this setting exists and is uncommented if you run into issues having extensions recognized by php.
+Make sure this setting exists and is uncommented, if you run into issues having extensions recognized by php.

-Below is extension_dir setting in `/usr/local/etc/php/8.0/php.ini` configuration file for php 8.0.
+Below is `extension_dir` setting in the `/usr/local/etc/php/8.0/php.ini` configuration file for php 8.0.

 ```ini
 extension_dir = /usr/local/lib/php/pecl/20200930
 ```

-If we cd into the extensions directory we can see the two redis and xdebug extension files:
+We should see the two redis and xdebug extension files in that directory, assuming both extensions were installed:

 ```bash
 ls -l /usr/local/lib/php/pecl/20200930